 The cloth- covered coffins demanded a special conservation method.
 It was not possible to carry out their cleaning, conservation and restoration by types of material because the coffins would have suffered further damage through the disassembly that would have been required, and even destruction of the cloth, which was already in a ragged and decayed state.
-There was a need to devise a way of going about handling the object that would circumvent the removal of the nails and textiles from the coffin's pine boards, which were themselves in fine condition.14 in the class of object dealt with here.
+There was a need to devise a way of going about handling the object that would circumvent the removal of the nails and textiles from the coffin's pine boards, which were themselves in fine condition.

+A separate work plan was prepared for conservation of the 75 cloth-covered coffins with overhanging drapery.
+This specified the coffins that were definitely in need of conservation, the most characteristic pieces in the class of object dealt with here.
 A schedule for their cleaning, conservation and storage was prepared.
 An investigation into the condition of each object was made, as the material and condition of the object were considered to be the most decisive factors in determining the conservation treatment.
 Cleaning followed by hand, using brushes and the suction of a vacuum cleaner applied with maximum care and through a fine net covering.
 Then the overhanging drapery was laid out and the dust was removed by similar means.
 The cleaning of the textile cover was carried out with an upholstery vacuum cleaner and a cleaning solution made with softened water.
 Mechanical cleaning of the copper-topped nails came next.
 The surrounding cloth was protected so it would neither be damaged nor smeared with the corrosion products being removed.
-To help legibility of inscriptions, the missing nails were replaced with nails prepared according to the original manufacturing technology.15 Where possible, the conservation and restoration of the textile itself took place with conservation stitching.
+To help legibility of inscriptions, the missing nails were replaced with nails prepared according to the original manufacturing technology.
+Where possible, the conservation and restoration of the textile itself took place with conservation stitching.
 In each case of repair to overhanging drapery, the treatment was successful, for these could be laid out flat.
 Crepeline dyed to a suitable colour was used as a support material, and linen canvas of an identical weave was used for infilling.
 Silk thread was used to attach the support, with a laid stitch.